Promoting health management

 -Progress sharing on promotion of health management

 We have adopted a system to identify and manage daily hours worked to ascertain employees' health conditions at an early point.
-In addition, we ascertain the conditions of overwork (i.e., more than 60 hours of overtime per month) and heavy workloads (i.e., more than 45 hours of overtime per month).
+In addition, we ascertain the conditions of long working hours (i.e., more than 60 hours of overtime per month) and overemphasis on work (i.e., more than 45 hours of overtime per month).
 Actions to prevent overwork include reporting this information to the management committee; providing guidance to labor managers and receiving improvement reports; and instructing employees to adjust working hours.
 In addition, the health office undertakes fatigue checks and personal interviews for those eligible to maintain and improve their health.
-We also offer initiatives like the following based on working conditions in specific departments:

 - Adopting no-overtime days